jcorner1/Unidata_Workshop2023/README.md

     <img src="https://github.com/jcorner1/Unidata_Workshop2023/blob/main/Plots/All_forcing_agents_CO2_equivalent_concentration.svg.png?raw=true" width="600" height="320" />
 </p>

-Furthermore, a historic period of data from 1990 to 2005 is provided as a baseline to be used as a comparative tool of the same data type/format.
+Furthermore, a historical period of data from 1990 to 2005 is provided as a baseline to be used as a comparative tool of the same data type/format.
 To access these data, don't hesitate to contact Victor Gensini (information provided at the bottom of the page).
 For more information, please read the data paper <a href="https://link.springer.com/article/10.1007/s00382-022-06306-0">here</a>.

 ## Methods
 During a discussion during the workshop, the idea of making these methods malleable or, to state it plainly... making it so this work is simple enough for a user so they can be changed/deleted/added as seen fit.
 For example, this work uses a CNN to classify convective mode within reflectivity images from model data.
 However, another person might want to use a CNN to classify different clouds in GOES-17 imagery.
 Therefore, these methods are explained to a length to allow a user with decent experience with Python but fairly low exposure to machine learning.
-This section explains the code provided and explicitly states which lines are essential and which can be changed. **Note:** not all lines in each notebook are explained as that would take up too much time and space.
+This section explains the code provided and explicitly states which lines are essential and which can be changed. **Note:** Not all lines in each notebook are explained, as that would take up too much time and space.
 However, the most barebones code is explained with other less important aspects just being shown in the only notebooks.

 ### Machine Learning
 A deep-learning technique called a Convolutional Neural Network (CNN) is employed to classify convective mode.
 Input images centered on the particular convective object (i.e., a thunderstorm) are 136 by 136 pixels.
 The number of classes depends strictly on the unique labels the user assigns to images in the training dataset.
 The height and width can vary; however, they must remain consistent for each image in the dataset.
 There are many different methods to find a convective object, with one described later in this section.
 A traditional training/validation/testing split of 70/10/20 is done to ensure the model performs as best as possible.
 The percentages can be changed, but as stated before is a common practice in the machine-learning community.
 Normilazations are an important step when preprocessing data before use in a machine-learning algorithm.
 These methods divide the dBz value by 80 and set the data type as a float.
 This is done to convert values to a fraction (convert values to a number between 0 and 1).
 When working with simple RBG images, the values for the three color channels are divided by 255 to achieve this effect.